JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
  <details>
   <summary>2-4</summary>
   Gundham...
 I don't even have a reason to start caring about him.
 I guess his character is just executed poorly.
-But the case itself is great and it is almost a perfect crime.
+But the case itself is great and it is almost a perfect crime if not for one uncontrollable factor.
 </details>
  <details>
   <summary>2-5</summary>